B.S. Astronomy, B.A. Physics and minor in Math (Class of 2017)

 What attracted you to UH Hilo Physics & Astronomy?

 Hilo, Hawaii sits at the base of one of the greatest place in the world to do astronomy, Mauna Kea.
 The opportunities here are unrivaled anywhere else.
 Basically, every student in the department will have the opportunity to do research during their undergraduate studies, which is important for getting into graduate school.
-The department is small, the teachers are amazing and
+The department is small and the teachers are amazing!

 Advice for prospective/current students of UH Hilo Physics & Astronomy

 If you’re coming in as a freshman, take math and physics courses right away.
 It’s even better if you’ve taken Calculus and Physics in high school.
 This is crucial to being a successful undergraduate in astronomy.
 Use your freshman year to study hard, make friends and explore the island!
 Try to get involved with some kind of research project by your Sophmore year.
-Many of the teachers will be willing to give you something to do research with if you show them that you are motivated to learn.
+Many of the teachers will be willing to give you some research project if you show them that you're motivated to learn.
 But start early and get lots of research opportunities under your belt.
 Also, volunteer, volunteer, volunteer!
-Sign up as a stargazing volunteer every weekend your freshman year at the Mauna Kea Visitor Information Station.
+Sign up as a stargazing volunteer every weekend of your freshman year at the Mauna Kea Visitor Information Station.
 This is the best way to meet people who work at the telescopes and astronomers coming to Mauna Kea to do research.
+Plus, you get free dinner!
 This is how I got my job as a night attendant at the NASA Infrared Telescope Facility on Mauna Kea.
 For transfer students, it’s a little more difficult as there are a lot of required physics and astronomy courses for your degree(s).
 Just volunteer and look for research opportunities as soon as possible.
 I only spent two years there, but had three separate research opportunities.
 If I can do it, you can too!
 Lastly, for everyone, if you come with the intent to only get an astronomy degree, I highly recommend getting the physics degree also!
-It is only three additional classes to get another degree.
-A math minor is also fairly simple to get also with two or three extra math classes.
+It's only three additional classes to get the physics degree.
+A math minor is also fairly simple to get with two or three extra math classes.